Kallah Links

 Kallah

-We are thrilled to announce our lineup of four-day classes!
+We are honored and excited to announce our lineup of four-day classes!

 Get to know our class teachers by clicking on the “Faculty” tab above.

-If you’re looking for one-day workshops, click on the “Workshops” tab above.
+If you’re looking for one-day workshops, stay tuned!

-Each class will meet for four sessions—Tuesday through Friday—each lasting 2.5 hours, for a total of 9.75 hours of class time (slightly shorter on Shabbat.)
+Each class will meet for four sessions—Tuesday through Friday—each lasting 2.5 hours, for a total of 9.75 hours of class time (slightly shorter on Friday as we prepare for Shabbat.)

 You may select ONE morning class and ONE afternoon class, and by selecting a class, you commit to attending all four sessions of that class.
 Class hopping is not permitted.